Tax guide

 For broader context, the complete AY 2026-27 filing guide and the AY 2026-27 form-selection guide provide useful background.
 For case-specific guidance, expert consultation is available.

-For this topic, the reviewer should document the selected assessment year, taxpayer status, ITR form, income head, tax regime, source records, and the justification for each major figure in the return.
+For HRA claim 16, record the selected assessment year, taxpayer status, ITR form, income head, tax regime, source records, and the justification for each major figure in the return.
 If the position is time-sensitive — for instance, related to Form 16 issue dates, AIS update cycles, TDS return processing, e-verification deadlines, or a revised-return window — record the relevant date alongside the decision.

 The minimum working file should include the computation, portal downloads, source statements, challans, the ITR acknowledgement, and any professional correspondence.
 This guide is educational and should not be read as tax advice tailored to a specific taxpayer without reviewing that taxpayer's documents.